PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/tuning.rst

 By default, every TCP worker thread has its own queue, and the incoming TCP connections are dispatched to TCP workers on a round-robin basis.
 This might cause issues if some connections are taking a very long time, since incoming ones will be waiting until the TCP worker they have been assigned to has finished handling its current query, while other TCP workers might be available.

 The experimental :func:`setTCPUseSinglePipe` directive can be used so that all the incoming TCP connections are put into a single queue and handled by the first TCP worker available.
 This used to be useful before 1.4.0 because a single connection could block a TCP worker, but the "one pipe per TCP worker" is preferable now that workers can handle multiple connections to prevent waking up all idle workers when a new connection arrives.
+This option will be removed in 1.7.0.

 One of the first starting point when investigating TCP or DNS over TLS issues is to look at the :func:`showTCPStats` command.
 It provides a lot of metrics about the current and passed connections, and why they were closed.